silviucpp/erlcass/README.md

 - Use `token_aware_routing` and `latency_aware_routing`
 - Don't use `number_threads_io` bigger than the number of your cores.
-- Use `tcp_nodelay` and also enable `tcp_keepalive`
+- Use `tcp_nodelay` and enable `tcp_keepalive`
 - Don't use large values for `core_connections_host`.
-The driver is system call bound and performs better with less I/O threads and connections because it can batch a larger number of writes into a single system call (the driver will naturally attempt to coallesce these operations).
+The driver is system call bound and performs better with less I/O threads and connections because it can batch a larger number of writes into a single system call (the driver will naturally attempt to coalesce these operations).
 You may want to reduce the number of I/O threads to 2 or 3 and reduce the core connections to 1 (default).

 All available options are described in the following [wiki section][4].